nondescryptid/opendoc-state-court-judgments/2019_SGMC_17/report.md

 (3)    The rights and freedoms referred to in subsection (2)(c) includes a reference to the rights and freedoms of the public to enjoy the place and the rights of persons to carry on lawful business in or in accordance with the place.

 30     PW2 had testified that a crowd of about 30 to 40 people had gathered to watch the accused.
 This can also be seen in P1.
 Based on PW2’s testimony, there was a risk of a ‘public order incident’ if the accused managed to rile the crowd’s emotions with the messages on his placards.
-He further added that there were public safety concerns as public disorder would present a risk of injury to the persons in the crowd if the onlookers present at the scene turned ‘rowdy’[\[note: 4\]](#Ftn_4).
+He further added that there were public safety concerns as public disorder would present a risk of injury to the persons in the crowd if the onlookers present at the scene turned ‘rowdy’[^4].
 Additionally, he also stated that the crowd gathered as a result of the accused’s public protest, would also have obstructed other members of the public who sought to move around the area.

 31     In view of the foregoing, I agree that the direction to move on was reasonably necessary for public safety, public order as well as for the protection of the right of members of the public to move around the area.